A series of structured community conversations asking what education must reliably produce — for young people, for communities, for the world ahead.

 “What must education prepare our children for — not just for today’s jobs, but for a world we can barely predict?”

-Each table explored: Two critical uncertainties mapped on axes, then worst case, best case, and 8–10 non-negotiable outcomes.
+Each table explored: Two critical uncertainties mapped on axes, then worst case, best case, and up to 8 non-negotiable outcomes.

 Select a table to explore what participants named, feared, and hoped for.